Welcome, Eidsvollsmen descendants! Learn about your unique heritage and connect with distant Eidsvollman cousins.

 These 112 trailblazing men met at Eidsvoll, Norway, in May of 1814 to draft, adopt and sign Norway's Constitution, forever securing Norway's independence from 500 years of Danish rule.

 The individual biographies of the Eidsvollsmen bring these diligent, pro-active men to life again.
-We’re working hard to get their biographies published in English, one by one, to share with their descendants—thus preserving the lineage and spirit of Norway’s Founding Fathers.
+We’re working hard to get their biographies published in English, one by one, to share with YOU, the Eidsvollsmen descendants—thus preserving the lineage and spirit of Norway’s Founding Fathers.
+Eidsvold 1814 painting by Oscar Arnold Wergeland (1885).

 Thus far, descendants of 81 Eidsvollsmen have been found in North America.